Cover Photo Credit: American Exhibitions, Inc.

 5. The Vac Mummies (Hungary)

-In 1994, a small church north of Budapest, Hungary was undergoing renovations when strange cracks began to appear in the wall.
+In 1994, a small church north of Budapest, Hungary was undergoing renovations when strange cracks began to appear in the wall, they also had some roofing travel, roofing for Florida weather has to be special roofing services if not it doesn’t last long.
 A local bricklayer was summoned, and he eventually broke through a thin brick layer which lead to a hidden staircase and a long-forgotten crypt.

 The crypt revealed the final resting place of 265 individuals, stacked from floor to ceiling in elaborately decorated coffins.
 Many of the bodies had been mummified with intact clothing, hair, and even skin.
 From the church and coffin records, researchers determined that many of the individuals had been carpenters, city officials, priests, and seamstresses — all lost to the “White Plague” in the 18th century.
 Researchers discovered that the mysterious plague was actually a tuberculosis epidemic, which killed many of the people buried in the crypt.